 MOBILE -- A few days ago, 24 high school seniors from Mobile County were taken to dinner at a plush restaurant.
-They heard representatives of Louisiana State University talk about the size of the school's library and the equipment in its science laborato-

-These students are the county's finalists in the National Merit Scholarship competition.

-They have survived a series of examinations that began last spring.
-Some of the finalists may receive four-year National Merit Scholarships to a college of their choice.
+They heard representatives of Louisiana State University talk about the size of the school's library and the equipment in its science laborato- These students are the county's finalists in the National Merit Scholarship competition. inations that began last spring.
+Some of the finalists may receive four-year National Merit Scholarships to a college of ceive some kind of scholarship, because they have proven themselves superior All of them are from white high schools.